emartech/ios-emarsys-sdk/README.md

 The Emarsys SDK is open-sourced to enhance transparency and to remove privacy concerns.
 This also means that you will always be up-to-date with what we are working on.

 Using the SDK is also beneficial from the product aspect: it simply makes it much easier to send push messages through your app.
 Please always use the latest version of the SDK in your app.

+## Sample app
+We created a sample application to help in the integration and give an example.
+Find instructions for the build process [here](https://github.com/emartech/ios-emarsys-sdk/tree/master/Emarsys%20Sample).

 ## Setup
 ### 1. Installation with CocoaPods